 “Internships are great, they don’t pay you, but they get your foot through the door, which sometimes is even better”

-Finally Diane tells us the secret sauce to her success.
+Finally, Diane tells us the secret sauce to her success.
 It is the sheer drive to create an impact in the lives of others.
 She isn’t just selling a dress, she is selling a feeling of confidence, success and independence.
 The dress is just a symbol of femininity, of the power of women.
 Diane took a piece of cloth and converted it into a language for the modern woman.
-What I learnt from this is, that the businesses we do and the products we create are just means to expressing what we feel.
-It reiterates the purpose of AISPI – a way to express our personalities and fulfill our need to be unique through the means of fashion.
+What I learnt from this is, that the business we do and the products we create are just means to expressing what we feel.
+It reiterates the purpose of AISPI–a way to express our personalities and fulfill our need to be unique through the means of fashion.